opencog/atomspace/opencog/haskell/binding/README.md

 C++ atomspace behind, does all the computation, and finally deletes it.

-In the future, when developing a Haskell shell plugin for CogServer (using GHCI), I plan to offer a similar function runOnCogServerAtomSpace that will enable us to ran programs on the specific instance of the AtomSpace running on the CogServer.
+In the future, when developing a Haskell shell plugin for CogServer (using GHCI), I plan to offer a similar function runOnCogServerAtomSpace that will enable us to run programs on the specific instance of the AtomSpace running on the CogServer.
 This seems to be a simple task, something like

     runOnCogServerAtomSpace :: AtomSpace a -> IO a